 Financial instruments affected by market risk include financial assets in the form of loans and receivables only.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.

 Interest rate risk

-Interest risk is minimum as there are no bank borrowings or bank deposits.
-Interest on long term loan from shareholder is at a fixed rate of interest of 8.10% p.a.
+Interest rate risk is minimum as there are no fixed deposits as at the reporting date.
+Interest on loan is at a fixed rate of interest of 8.10 % per annum.